Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds: Product Hyperbolic -Manifolds

 \end{proof}

 \begin{rem} The condition locally area-minimizing is essential here.
 Using the fact that the function $f(t)=t^3$ vanishes to second order at $0$, it is possible to construct Riemannian manifolds $M$ for which the conclusion of the lemma can fail if $S$ is only assumed to be stable.
-Furthermore, the work in \cite{GLP21} shows that it can also fail for $M$ hyperbolic and satisfying the assumptions of the lemma. \end{rem}
+Furthermore, it can also fail for $M$ hyperbolic and satisfying the assumptions of the lemma \cite{GLP21}. \end{rem}

 Now, we are ready to state the main results of this section.